-The research project “Exhibitions of Modern European Painting 1905-1915” (funded by the Austrian Science Fund FWF, Project Number P 29997-G24) aims to study the history of a crucial moment of modern European painting from the perspective of exhibitions.
-In order to manage an exhaustive research we concentrate on the period from 1905 to 1915.
+The research project “Exhibitions of Modern European Painting 1905-1915” (funded by the Austrian Science Fund FWF, Project Number P 29997-G24, Project duration from January 2017 to January 2021) aimed to study the history of a crucial moment of modern European painting from the perspective of exhibitions or, more precisely, through the analysis of the corresponding exhibition catalogues.
+In order to manage an exhaustive research we concentrated on the catalogues published in the period from 1905 to 1915.
 This time frame covers a particular density of avant-garde movements such as Fauvism (the term originates 1905 at the Salon d’Automne in Paris), Expressionism, Cubism, Futurism, Rayonism, Orphism, Suprematism (springing up in the December 1915 exhibition 0,10 in St. Petersburg, already in the middle of a World War).

-The first step of the project is the creation of this database of exhibitions taking place in the said period, in which living European artists participated.
-We were able to include about 900 exhibitions with roughly 180.000 catalogue entries and over 11.000 artists.
+The first step of the project was the creation of this database of exhibitions taking place in the said period, in which living European artists participated.
+We were able to include about 1300 exhibitions with over 200.000 catalogue entries and over 13.000 artists.
 The database is as exhaustive as possible and open to research for anybody on the internet.
 Within the time frame the quantitative and qualitative analysis of the collected data serves to outline:

 - The geography and networks of modern painting: Where (in which cities, in which institutions), when, and with whom did artists exhibit?